Published by Carl Hedinger. Last Updated on September 27, 2023.

 Combo and separate tickets are available, starting at $18.95.
 An Annual Pass to Mystery Hill is only $59 if you’re like us and love returning to Blowing Rock multiple times throughout the year.

 Tweetsie Railroad is THE place to go when searching for things to do in Blowing Rock with kids.
-I have to admit that the child inside me came out while riding on the train.
+I have to admit that the child inside me comes out while riding on the train.

 Hike the Glen Burney Trail